Preference Point System

 3. Preference points are not transferable from one hunter to another, or from one category to another.

-4. Big game hunts are progressively drawn.
+4. Big-game hunts are progressively drawn.
 Elk hunts are drawn first, followed by antelope, then deer.
-If a hunter is selected for an elk hunt, they will receive preference points in the other big game categories (antelope and deer) they have applied for but will not be eligible to be selected in those categories.
-Similarly, if they are not selected for elk but draw an antelope permit, then they will receive a preference point in the elk and deer categories, but will not be eligible to draw a deer hunt.
+If a hunter is selected for an elk hunt, he/she will receive preference points in the other big game categories (antelope and deer) he/she has applied for but will not be eligible to be selected in those categories.
+Similarly, if he/she is not selected for elk but draw an antelope permit, then he/she will receive a preference point in the elk and deer categories, but will not be eligible to draw a deer hunt.
 This is designed to ensure that no hunter is selected for multiple big game hunts in the same year.

 6. Successful applicants will lose their preference points regardless of whether they actually participate in the hunt.